gravitational/teleport/rfd/0097-teleport-connect-usage-metrics.md

 - Batch can be sent after the session expires.

 ### Anonymization

+> **NOTE:** The anonymization solution described below applies only to events that are associated with a cluster.
+Events
+> that do not belong to any cluster but contain sensitive data will have to be anonymized in a different way.

 Each event that contains sensitive data, like cluster name needs to be anonymized.
 It will be done in `tsh daemon`, the same way as in `Auth Server` - using HMAC with unique `cluster id` as the key.
 Connect will reuse the same code.